EPCCed/archer2-intro-to-lammps/_episodes/02-MD-primer.md

 [comment]: # (link?)
 LAMMPS has several different unit styles, useful in different types of simulations.
 In this example, we are using `lj`, or Lennard-Jones units.
-These are dimentionless units, that are defined on the LJ potential parameters.
+These are dimensionless units, that are defined on the LJ potential parameters.
 They are computationally advantageous because they're usually close to unity, and required less precise (lower number of bits) floating point variables -- which in turn reduced the memory requirements, and increased calculation speed.

 The next line defines what style of `atoms` (LAMMPS's terminology is for particle) to use.